15 Small Space Storage Hacks You’ll Wish You Knew Sooner

-There's often much more storage space in your home than you think—even in small spaces.
-It just takes a little outside-the-box thinking!
-Check out these 15 ideas for creating more storage in your small spaces.
+There's often much more storage potential in your home than you're currently using—discovering it just takes a little outside-the-box thinking!
+Check out these 15 ideas for creating more storage in a small space.

 Locate the studs.
 Drill clearance holes and screw the shelves to the studs with 2-1/2-inch wood screws.
 Put a rubber bumper on the frame to protect the door.